facebook/create-react-app/docusaurus/docs/making-a-progressive-web-app.md

 ```

 As the comment states, switching `serviceWorker.unregister()` to
-`serviceWorker.register()` will opt you in to using the service worker.
+`serviceWorker.register()` will opt you into using the service worker.

 ## Why Opt-in?